 What is schizophrenia?

-Schizophrenia is a behavioral health condition that interferes with a person’s ability to think clearly, manage emotions, make decisions and relate to others.
+Schizophrenia is a mental health condition that interferes with a person’s ability to think clearly, manage emotions, make decisions and relate to others.
 It can cause a person to see or hear things that aren’t real that affect mood and behaviors.

 A person with schizophrenia may have some or all of the following symptoms, and experience them to different degrees: